BahmanTahayori/nuts-ml/docs/html/_sources/tutorial/example.rst.txt

   def load_samples():
       (x_train, y_train), (x_test, y_test) = cifar10.load_data()
+      train_samples = zip(x_train, map(int, y_train))
-      return zip(x_train, map(int, y_train)), zip(x_test, map(int, y_test))
+      test_samples = zip(x_test, map(int, y_test))
+      return train_samples, test_samples

-Specifically, we convert class labels from Numpy floats to integers, and zip inputs and outputs to create training and test samples.
+Specifically, we convert class labels from floats to integers, and zip inputs ``x`` and outputs ``y`` to create lists with training and test samples.
-A single sample is then a tuple of format ``(image, label)``, where the image is a Numpy array of shape ``(32,32,3)``, and the label is an integer number between 0 and 9, indicating the class.
-We can verify the type and shape of the loaded data by running the following **nuts-flow**
+Sample are then tuples of format ``(image, label)``, where the image is a Numpy array of shape ``(32,32,3)``, and the label is an integer between 0 and 9, indicating the class.
+We can verify the type and shape of the samples by running the following flow

 .. code:: Python

   train_samples, val_samples = load_samples()
   train_samples >> Take(3) >> PrintColType() >> Consume()

-which takes the first three samples and prints for each sample column the data type and content information
+which takes the first three samples and prints for each sample the data type and content information for the sample columns

 .. code:: Python